hariharansr2004/Java-Cheat-Sheet/README.md

 <br>

 ## Encapsulation
-- Encapsulation is the process of binding all the data members and methods into a single entity.
-It hides the implementation details and provides only functionality to the users.
-It mainly prevents the data from misuse.
+- Encapsulation is the process of bundling all the data members (variables) and methods that interact with the data into a single unit.
+It restricts direct access to the data, allowing access only through controlled methods like getters and setters.
-- It ensures that the data members and methods of a class can’t be accessed directly from other classes.

 ### Real-World Example
-Your school or office bag contains different stuff like a pen, pencil, notebook, etc. To get any stuff, you need to open the bag.
-Similarly, in Java, an encapsulation unit contains its data and behavior within it, and in order to access them, you need an object of that unit.
+In a bank app like SBI, users can’t directly access sensitive information like their account balance or transaction history directly.
+Instead, they interact with the app through secure actions like entering the login PIN, or to use fingerprint.
+These steps ensure that sensitive data is only accessed through controlled ways.
+Similarly, in programming, **encapsulation** hides internal data (like account details) and exposes only necessary methods (like getters/setters), ensuring secure, controlled access to information.
+This ensures data security and controlled access.

  ```java